Simjunbo2/simjunbo2/readme.md

 ## 🥕 About Me
 #### In order to escape the life of always wanting carrots, I am training myself by studying IT while whipping myself.
 I, who have been thrilled by music for 10 years of studying music, now feel thrilled by building infrastructure with devops tools.
 I am very interested in MSA architecture and I am studying using K8S CICD tool in cloud environment.
-Currently, I am polishing myself by taking full-stack development classes based on the Django framework.<br><br><br><br>
+Currently, I am polishing myself by taking full-stack development classes based on the Django framework.<br><br><br><br><br><br><br>